A cubical model for $(\infty, n)$-categories: Introduction

 \section{Introduction}

 The theory of $(\infty,n)$-categories is becoming an important tool in a number of areas of mathematics, including manifold topology, where it is used in the definition and classification of extended topological quantum field theories \cite{lurie:tqft}, and in derived algebraic geometry, where it is used to capture certain properties of the ``category'' of correspondences \cite{gaitsgory-rozenblyum:dag-1,gaitsgory-rozenblyum:dag-2}.
-There are several equivalent models for this theory, including: $n$-quasicategories \cite{ara:higher-quasicat}, $\Theta_n$-spaces \cite{rezk:cartesian-presentation}, and $n$-fold complete Segal spaces \cite{barwick:thesis}.
-There is also the model of complicial sets, which is perhaps the most well-developed one (cf.~\cite{verity:weak-complicial-1,verity:weak-complicial-2} and \cite[App.~D]{riehl-verity:more-elements}), but which has not yet been shown to be equivalent to others.
+There are several equivalent models for this theory, including: $n$-trivial saturated complicial sets (\cite{verity:weak-complicial-1,verity:weak-complicial-2,riehl-verity:more-elements,loubaton:complicial}), $n$-quasicategories \cite{ara:higher-quasicat}, $\Theta_n$-spaces \cite{rezk:cartesian-presentation}, and $n$-fold complete Segal spaces \cite{barwick:thesis}.

 In this paper, we propose a new model for the theory of $(\infty,n)$-categories, using \emph{comical sets} (\emph{com}position + cub\emph{ical sets}).
 Comical sets are certain marked cubical sets (having marked $n$-cubes for all values $n \geq 1$), just like complicial sets are certain marked simplicial sets.
 Our model allows for a particularly elegant and simple treatment of the (lax and pseudo) Gray tensor products since they are inherently cubical in nature.
 One can find drawings of cubes in Gray's book \cite{gray:book}, and the simplest ways of defining the lax Gray tensor product of strict $\omega$-categories are via cubical sets \cite{crans:thesis,al-agl-brown-steiner}.